psychemedia/storytelling-notes/wife-selling.md

 Meanwhile, there are other disabilities so barbarous that one wonders how they could ever have been maintained in free England.
 In the time of James the First,

 for instance, the question was seriously argued, whether the law allowed a man to beat his wife.
-A pamphlet appeared in 1609, ‘‘An Apology for Women: in opposition to Mr. G. Gager, his assertion, who helde in the Act at Oxforde, anno 1608, that it was lawful for husbands to beate their wives; by William Heale."
+A pamphlet appeared in 1609, ''An Apology for Women: in opposition to Mr. G. Gager, his assertion, who helde in the Act at Oxforde, anno 1608, that it was lawful for husbands to beate their wives; by William Heale."
 Mr. Gager, as a university man, was probably a bachelor, and as such, we may charitably suppose that he did not know what he was talking about; at any rate it is satisfactory to be told that Mr. Heale was at hand, to administer an antidote to. the poison.
 That it was lawful to whip women, as one of the punishments administered by the judicature, is certain enough

 he seventeenth and eighteenth centuries